suchen-sci/gfn/README.md

 ```go
 func Map[T any, R any](array []T, mapper func(T) R) []R
 ```
 Map returns a new array with the results of calling the mapper function on each element.
 No MapKV because I don't know what to return, an array or a map?
-Instead, use ForEachKV.
+Instead, please use ForEachKV.

 #### Example:
 ```go